outde-xyz/website/content/Tutorials/latex_petpeeves.md

 If a thesis contains a subsection in a chapter with label `\label{cha:foo}`, then the subsection would get the label `\label{ssec:foo_bar}`.
 That system isn't perfect as it creates quite a hassle when I decide to make a subsection its own section, but it provides a rudimentary typing system for the document.

-And if you're reference a section that doesn't exist and/or doesn't have a label yet, don't just omit the reference, just use `\ref{type:container_name}` based on what the label should be.
+And if you reference a section that doesn't exist and/or doesn't have a label yet, don't just omit the reference.
+Use `\ref{type:container_name}` based on what the label should be.
 That way, you won't forget to insert the reference later on, and when you finally get around to writing that section, you already have a record of which other sections tie into it.

-Oh, and because I've seen this mistake an estimate 328 times by now: labels in a float (figures, tables) must be specified after the caption, not before.
+Oh, and because I've seen this mistake an estimated 328 times by now: labels in a float (figures, tables) must be specified **after** `\caption`, not before.

 # Not using macros